-In extreme cases, opium products can result in overdose or death.
-To avoid the harmful effects of opiates and opioids, it is important to understand the dangers of these drugs and how to seek help if an opium addiction is present.
+Opium is a psychoactive substance widely used in prescription and illicit products in the United States.
+When misused, opium products can result in overdose or death.
+To avoid the harmful effects of opiates and opioids, it is important to understand what these drugs are, their risks and how to seek help if you have an opium addiction.

 Signs associated with excessive opium use can be seen by others.
-For example, people can identify dilated pupils and mood swings.
-However, they cannot see some other symptoms such as headaches or stomach pain.
+For example, people can identify small or pinpoint pupils and mood swings.
+However, they cannot see some other symptoms, such as headaches or stomach pain.

-People addicted to opiates or opioids may isolate themselves or lose interest in their normal hobbies.
+People addicted to opioids may isolate themselves or lose interest in their normal hobbies.
 They often have trouble accomplishing everyday tasks, like cleaning their home or caring for their children.